uvaai/dpl/_schedules/2 Spring 2023/syllabus.md

 ## Syllabus<br><small>Spring 2023</small>

 This course is the continuation of Python for Data Processing.
-A data pipeline is a sequence of steps that transforms raw data into something more useable.
-The course will taught in slightly modified form this semester, and we'll focus on two aspects in particular.
+In data processing we take raw data, apply transformations to make this data more usable for some task, and combine this in a representation that is easier to program with.
 For the first half we'll learn about classes and using them to represent data in your program.
 The second half of the course will be about other types of representations of data and the transformations you can apply to them.

 ## Staff